robertvazan/rvscaffold/guidelines/README.md

 ### `LICENSE`

-For open-source projects, a `LICENSE` file containing the [Apache License 2.0](templates/apache-2.0-license.txt) is required.
+For open-source projects, a `LICENSE` file containing the Apache License 2.0 is required.
+It should be a copy of the [LICENSE file from the `rvscaffold` repository](../../LICENSE).

 ### `COPYRIGHT`

 A `COPYRIGHT` file should be present to state copyright information clearly.
-It should follow the format in the [COPYRIGHT template](templates/COPYRIGHT.txt).
+It should use the project's long legal name (e.g., "Robert Važan's SourceAFIS for Java").
+See the [COPYRIGHT example](example-copyright.txt) for the recommended format.

 ### `CONTRIBUTING.md`